dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/1-root-paradigms/historical-stem-revivals.md

 | **maþre** | maþors |
 | **sistre** | sistors |

 ### Stable ⟨-re⟩ Bases (No Unpacking)
-Certain simple bases do not unpack.
-Because they lack a compressible Latin/Romance liquid stem, they drop the **-e** normally to form a standard **-rs** plural.
+Certain simple bases remain static.
+Because they lack the deep etymological history of a compressible Latin or Romance liquid stem, they simply drop the **-e** normally to form a standard **-rs** plural.

 | Singular | Plural |
 | :--- | :--- |